 We continue looking at personal freedom in ancient Rome, turning now to the large and complex topic of slaves and slavery.

-Tuesday (following a mopping-up operation on Roman law, especially the Augustan social and marriage legislation) we'll cover the Epictetus, the chapter in Shumka (which will give you an overview of Roman slavery), and talk a bit about the Appian (a very short couple of pages on Rome's only major slave revolt):
+Following a mopping-up operation on Roman law, especially the Augustan social and marriage legislation, we'll cover (probably TWTh lectures) the Epictetus, the chapter in Shumka (which will give you an overview of Roman slavery), and talk a bit about the Appian (a very short couple of pages on Rome's only major slave revolt):

 Epictetus, On Freedom.
 Click HERE for a pdf of this text.

 ☞A seminal text for an understanding of libertas in general, On Freedom is especially relevant because its author, Epictetus (ca. AD 55-135), was an ex-slave.
 As a young man he was a slave to a wealthy freedman of the emperor Nero; after manumission, he went on to have a distinguished career as a well-known philosopher who enjoyed close relations with more than one Roman emperor.
 On Freedom is practically the only text we have from ancient Rome written by someone who had had the experience of being a slave, and thus his perspective is unique.
 This text, by the way, is the topic of this week's paper.
 You might find the good Wikipedia article about him interesting reading.

 Leslie Shumka, 'Roman Slavery,' Chap.
 5 (pp. 72-93) in Themes in Roman Society and Culture.
 An Introduction to Ancient Rome, Gibbs, Nikolic, and Ripat, edd.
 (Oxford 2014).
 This chapter is the first part of THIS PDF (CLICK HERE)